-Fearing hate speech and legal aspects (quotations) I don't like the legal status of online lessons.
+Fearing of hate speech and legal responsibility (quotations) I don't like the legal status of online lessons.
 We haven't had such cases, but I know about such situations.
 Breaking into online lessons and playing porn movies, showing ugly pictures, using abusive nicknames.
 The teacher is responsible for each lesson, for such issues and why should they?
 I try to avoid such situations - I have a waiting room, I allow cameras there, then the cameras are turned off.
 I close the room after everybody has logged in.
 But then a student may disconnect, freeze, and when this happens, they can no longer return to the room.
 (IDI, F, over 11 years of experience, public school, Łódź) Many teachers have directly refused to conduct online lessons for fear of hate and public image.
 (IDI, F, 0-5 years of teaching, public school, Pomeranian Voivodeship) We did a brainstorming session and Google tools won the vote.
 First of all, it's a free tool and they offer a package for schools.
 Also, the rules of the GDPR apply to us.
 It's a safe tool.
 (IDI, F, 0-5 years of teaching, private school, Lesser Poland) I also think that among teachers there are fears of students recording the image of a teacher or lesson and uploading into the internet.
 You know what happens next...
 The wave of hate speech is hard to stop ...
-(F, over 11 years of teaching, public school, Podkarpackie Voivodeship) 7 - Other issues SPOŁ ED
+(F, over 11 years of teaching, public school, Podkarpackie Voivodeship)

-Unified platform vs. chaos In some schools the management provided teachers with free choice of methods and tools for implementing distance education.
+Unified platform vs. chaos In some schools, the management provided teachers with free choice of methods and tools for implementing distance education.
 This situation generates chaos - students get lost in the multitude of platforms and communication tools, while teachers are unsure if the options they choose are the best.
-Many teachers directly expressed the need for the Ministry of Education to create a single platform for distance education shared by all schools or, if that is impossible, a top-down decision regarding the use of specific tools.
-In schools where it was decided to unify e-learning approaches, both students and teachers adapted to the new reality faster.
+Many teachers directly expressed the need for the Ministry of Education to create a single platform for distance education shared by all schools.
+If that is impossible, a top-down decision regarding the choice of services and tools would be a second option.
+In schools, where management unified use of services and tools, both students and teachers adapted to the new reality faster.
 The self-help system between teachers also works more efficiently.
 There are no clear guidelines in the regulation.
 No guidance from the authorities.
 The headmaster doesn't try to establish anything with the teachers either.
-In the end, everyone works as they please at my school.
+In theat my school.
 The result is that some teachers overburden children with tasks, while some others do nothing, and as we all know we will get the same salaries.
-(F, over 11 years of teaching, public school, Kuyavian-Pomeranian Voivodeship) There is no option for everyone to do it their own way.
+(F, over 11 years of t end, everyone works as they please eaching, public school, Kuyavian-Pomeranian Voivodeship) There is no option for everyone to do it their own way.
 The decision was made to choose one mode of work for the good of the students to avoid chaos.
 Otherwise, for kids it would be impossible to understand.
 (IDI, F, 0-5 years of teaching, private school, Lesser Poland Voivodeship)

-8. What after the pandemic?
+8. What happens after the pandemic?